map-ir/mapir-vue/docs_source/guide/layers&sources.md

 ## Layer events

 Layers emits events when loading data or on user interaction like `click`.
 See full list of events in [API section](/api/Layers/README.md#events)

-## Migration from 0.1

-In versoin `0.1` layer and source options was exposed via separate props.
-Since `0.2` there are consolidated `source` object props for data source and `layer` for layer options.
-See [sources](https://docs.mapbox.com/mapbox-gl-js/api/#sources) and [layers](https://docs.mapbox.com/mapbox-gl-js/style-spec/#layers) in Mapbox GL JS docs.